YuhangSong/reward-bases/README.md

 ## Run the code to reproduce experiments and figures

-The simply look into each subfolders in `experiments` and follow the instructions in the `README.md` file, where the resulted figures are also documented.
+Then simply look into each subfolders in `experiments` and follow the instructions in the `README.md` file, where the resulting figures are also documented.

-By reading each `README.md` file in a markdown editor (such as viewing it on github), the resulted figures are attached inline, so it is obvious which corresponding figure it produces in the paper.
+By reading each `README.md` file in a markdown editor (such as viewing it on github), the resulting figures are attached inline, so it is obvious which corresponding figure it produces in the paper.

 Before looking at each experiment folder, we explain the shared underlying logic of the code.
 In each experiment folder, the `README.md` documents two kinds of commands to run: